johandahlberg/polymerase/README.md

 - `polymerase-encode/polymerase-decode`: Encode and decode digital data to DNA without any error correction
 - `polymerase-rs-encode/polymerase-rs-decode`: Encode and decode data to DNA with [Reed-Solomon error correction](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction)
 - `polymerase-fountain-encode/polymerase-fountain-decode`: Encode and decode data to DNA with using [LT-codes](https://en.wikipedia.org/wiki/Luby_transform_code) for erasure coding
+- `polymerase-erlich-encode/polymerase-erlich-decode`: Encode and decode data using the scheme outlined by Erlich and Zielinski (2017), combining RS- and fountain-codes.
 - `polymerase-drop-reads`: Utility which randomly drops reads (for testing erasure coding)
 - `polymerase-simulate-errors`: Utility for adding base-swap errors (for testing error detection/correction)